gofore/angular-basic-training/angular-fundamentals/README.md

 ---

 # Components - Inline Styles
 Inline styles to be used within the template.
-Scoped for just this element by A2.
+Scoped for just this element by Angular.

 _todos.component.ts_
 ```typescript